MSMWHS216 Operate breathing apparatus

 Course objectives and content

-- Conclude operations in accordance with procedures including cleaning and make ready for operational use
+- Conclude operations in accordance with procedures, including cleaning and make-ready for operation use.

 Qualifications for successful participants